iarakshana/hw2/README.md

 When you are done, go to Canvas and take this very short [quiz]().
 You will have to make small modifications of your code on the fly.

+**Important:** please commit the version of the code **without** the modifications used for the quiz.
+In other words, change it back, or commit before the quiz!

 1. Find the 9th positive integer that is a multiple of 4, 13, 14, 26, and 50.
 2. Fibonacci numbers are defined by adding the previous two terms.
 Starting with 1 and 1, that gives 1, 1, 2, 3, 5, 8, etc.  Find the sum of all Fibonnacci numbers divisible by 17 and below 1 billion.  (`while` and `if`, and `%`)
 3. The number 175832868806 has no prime factors above 300.
 Count the unique prime factors.
 (Hint: first make a list of all the primes up to 300.
 How would you express a prime in python?)